This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 From there, I walked north toward the Tenjinbashi shopping area.
 The long narrow alley is filled with shops of all kinds, but I was there for one reason: to go to one of Osaka’s best sushi restaurants, Harukoma.

 Harukoma is a destination for sushi fans.
 The restaurant was scheduled to open at 11am, but there was already a round of people inside when I arrived at 10:35am, plus there was a line outside.
 While I waited, I talked with a guy from South Korea who had also heard it was some of the best sushi in Osaka.

 After lunch, I walked back to my hotel.
-It was time to check out and begin to make my way back to Osaka Kansai airport at the conclusion of my layover.
+It was time to check out and begin to make my way back to Kansai Airport at the conclusion of my layover in Osaka.